oracle/node-oracledb/doc/src/api_manual/pool.rst

           - Description
         * - ``tokenAttrs``
           - Object
           - The ``tokenAttrs`` parameter object provides IAM token-based authentication properties.

-            |br| The properties of the ``tokenAttrs`` object are detailed in
-            the :ref:`setaccesstokenproperties` table.
-Both properties must
+            The properties of the ``tokenAttrs`` object are detailed in the :ref:`setaccesstokenproperties` table.
+Both properties must be set.
-            be set.
 The values can be obtained, for example, using the Oracle Cloud Infrastructure Command Line Interface (OCI CLI).

     The properties of the ``tokenAttrs`` parameter are: